dimagi/commcare-hq/README.md

 ### Installing required dev packages

-The Python libraries you will be installing in the next step require the following packages:
+The Python libraries you will be installing in the next step require the following packages.
+If you are on a mac, there are brew equivalents for some but not all of these packages.
+You can use 'brew search' to try to find equivalents for those that are available, and don't worry about the others

     $ sudo apt-get install rabbitmq-server \
           libpq-dev \